dmoiapp/dmoi-support/README.md

 Welcome to the official support page for the DMoi mobile app.

 **Contact:**
-For help, feedback, or support, please email: [your-email@example.com]
+For help, feedback, or support, please email: dmoihelpdesk928374@gmail.com
-(Replace with your real support email)

 **About DMoi:**
 DMoi helps you track wedding gifts, manage event expenses, and stay connected with family traditions.